More (1969 film): Critical reception

-Upon its release, More garnered mainly negative reviews from critics, and was controversially reviewed by audiences and scholars, who commented on the drug use and impacts.
+Critics mainly gave bad reviews of More when it was released.
+It was controversially reviewed by audiences and scholars, who commented on the drug use and impacts.
 On Rotten Tomatoes, the film has 4 reviews, 3 are negative.
-At AlloCiné, which assigns a weighted mean rating to reviews, the film has a score of 3.7 based on 37 critics.
+At AlloCiné, which assigns a weighted mean rating to reviews, the film has a score of 3.7 based on 42 critics.

-With regard to the film's overall design, Roger Ebert stated, "More is a weird, freaky movie about two hedonistic kids who destroy themselves with drugs.
+Concerning the film's overall design, Roger Ebert stated, "More is a weird, freaky movie about two hedonistic kids who destroy themselves with drugs.
 More precisely, it's about a kinky American girl who destroys her German boyfriend and in the process destroys herself ...
 The message seems to be: Sure, speed kills, but what a way to go."

 Home media

 The film was released on DVD by The Criterion Collection under Home Vision Entertainment on 5 April 2005.
 A Blu-ray as a single disc variant with a single DVD disc version was released on 19 September 2011 by the British Film Institute.